cancinoray/odin-recipes/README.md

-# odin-recipe
+# Recipes Project (The Odin Project)

-HTML Basic Project in The Odin Project
+This project is about creating a simple webpages that contains basic html elements.